 Lookalike - this is the clever stuff.
 Made easy.
 So let’s say you have created a custom audience from your engagement data.
 A lookalike is where you take a custom audience (and you can only do it on custom audiences) and say find me the top 1% of people in Chipping Campden who match my existing custom audience.
 Facebook will then find all the people in your custom audience, and then look for more people it thinks might be similar based solely on their Facebook activity.
 For a pub like the Volunteer Inn this is gold dust as it helps them deliver on their business goal to reach new customers.

 Step 9: What are The Volunteer Inn’s measures of success?

 The Volunteer Inn knew that it wanted to increase its posting frequency, increase customer engagement and build awareness.
 The Inn is also measuring its follower growth which shows that it is reaching new audiences and that more locals or visitors to the Cotswolds are discovering the local gem.

-The Maybe* Report Builder for the Volunteer Inn
+The Maybe* Your Report page for the Volunteer Inn

 Step 10: Measuring delivery on the original objective?

 The Volunteer Inn engages existing locals and new customers with its own content and also builds relationships with other local businesses to benefit from the shared customers.

 Using Maybe* means The Volunteer Inn is able to identify and engage in local conversations, and can sell to more customers in the local area as a result.